 Deploying in serial involves removing each server from your load balancer, deploying to it, and re-adding it to the load balancer.
 When you deploy in parallel, your servers won’t be removed from the load balancer, because you could end up with no servers serving the load balancer if this were the case.

 To run database migrations during deployment, it is advisable to deploy in serial.

 Although database migrations only occur on one server, depending on the changes, they could stop deployments on other servers from succeeding.
 Refer to our page on controlling your database migrations for more information.

 Configure parallel deployment

 Once set, any future deployments will be done in parallel.
 Should you wish to do a one-off deployment in serial, you can do so by clicking Deploy -> Deploy with options and selecting Deploy in serial.
-Similarly, if you have your stack set to deploy in serial, you can perform a one-off deploying in parallel through this menu.
+Similarly, if you have your application set to deploy in serial, you can perform a one-off deploying in parallel through this menu.

 Parallel deployments are activated by default for Rack-based applications with a custom web server (e.g. Unicorn as it supports zero downtime restarts), but not for applications based on Passenger.